 - Oil for deep frying

-- 1 tsp chaat masala or as per taste
+- 1 teaspoon chaat masala or as per taste

 - Salt as per taste

-- To make batter for vadas, first clean, wash and then soak dal in water for 6 hours or overnight.
+To make a batter for vada, first clean, wash and then soak dal in water for 6 hours or overnight.

 - Next day drain the soaked dal in a colander, let dal sit in the colander for 15 minutes so that all the excess water drains out.

-- Transfer dal to the grinder with chopped green chillies and grated ginger.
-Grind dal in mixer without using water, stop mixer in between, stir dal with spatula and then grind.
+- Transfer dal to the grinder with chopped green chilies and grated ginger.
+Grind dal in the mixer without using water, stop mixer in between, stir dal with a spatula and then grind.
 Keep doing this at regular intervals.
-If still dal is not turning into smooth paste, add 1 – 2 tbsp of water, then grind.
+If still, dal is not turning into a smooth paste, add 1 – 2 tbsp of water, then grind.
 The idea is to use minimum water to grind the dal.
 Grinding dal usually takes 10 – 15 minutes depending on the mixer.

-- Once dal is turned into smooth paste, transfer to a large bowl.
+Once dal is turned into smooth paste, transfer to a large bowl.
 Add salt, asafoetida and whisk batter briskly for a couple of minutes or till it is light and fluffy.
-I prefer to use my KitchenAid Stand Mixer or electric hand blender for the purpose, at medium speed churn the batter for 10 – 12 minutes.

 - To deep fry vadas, heat oil in a deep frying pan over medium heat.